MahmoudHegazi/Udacity_Item_Catalog/README.md

 * Vagrant: https://releases.hashicorp.com/vagrant/
 * VirtualBox: 3
 * Git : https://git-scm.com/downloads

+# last updated Added 12/11/2019  (8:45)AM:
+* fixed the problem in the showPost() function to make it
+* don't allow non creator of the post or item in the menu to change the post

 # Notes Before Using this App
 * You can search only By car name not the company name.